 Borrowings under our New Credit Facilities bear interest at a rate equal to, at our option, either (1) the base rate (which is based on greater of the prime rate most recently announced by the administrative agent under our New Credit Facilities or the Federal Funds rate plus 0.50%) or (2) London Interbank Offered Rate ("LIBOR") plus an applicable margin determined by reference to the ratio of our total debt to consolidated Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA"), which at December 31, 2005 was 1.75% for LIBOR borrowings.
 In addition, we pay lenders under the New Credit Facilities a commitment fee equal to a percentage, determined by reference to the ratio of our total debt to consolidated EBITDA, of the unutilized portion of the revolving line of credit, and letter of credit fees with respect to each financial standby letter of credit outstanding under our New Credit Facilities equal to a percentage based on the applicable margin in effect for LIBOR borrowings under the new revolving line of credit.
-The fee for performance standby letters of credit is 0.5% lower than the fee for financial standby letters of credit.
 At December 31, 2005, we had no amounts outstanding under the revolving line of credit.
 We had outstanding letters of credit of \$165.8 million at December 31, 2005, which reduced our borrowing capacity to \$234.2 million.